 Think carefully about what your requirements are from the recruiter.
 Are you looking for an agency with experience in a particular field?
 As a candidate, think about what type of company you would like to work for.
 Seek out a recruiter who advertises roles for that type of company or specialises in your field of expertise.
 Be clear about what your dream job looks like and finding the right recruiter to assist you in the process will be that little bit easier.
 Here are some good reasons to use a recruiter to find a job.

 Equally, if you are a hiring manager be clear in what type of candidate you are searching for.
 If a recruiter is already advertising roles very similar to your own, you know that it’s likely they have experience in this arena.
-They will therefore have access to a pool of potentially suitable candidates.
+They will, therefore, have access to a pool of potentially suitable candidates.
 If you are looking for a particular academic background or Big 4 experience, that’s fine.
 Make sure you are clear from the outset that those are your requirements.
 Here are the ten key things you should expect from a recruitment consultant.

-If you are looking to hire a new member of staff, an external recruiter is the conduit between you and a great new hire.
-It is essential therefore that you choose a style of recruiter who can reasonably represent your company’s brand and culture.
+If you are looking to hire a new member of staff, an external recruiter is a conduit between you and a great new hire.
+It is essential therefore that you choose a style of a recruiter who can reasonably represent your company’s brand and culture.
 If your management consultancy firm has a young, vibrant workforce then seek out a recruiter who will present and conduct themselves in a professional manner.
 They are likely to attract the right kind of candidates for you and have access to the kind of candidates you are looking for.

 Be responsive and available